yunpengn/InterviewCracker/KnowledgeBase/MySQL.md

 ![Isolation Levels](../img/sql_isolation.png)

 - In general, there are 2 ways to achieve isolation: lock-based concurrency control and multi-version concurrency control.
+	- Most modern database engines such as InnoDB adopt MVCC due to its better performance.

 ## MySQL High Performance & High Availability